Customer Support Impact

 Structured Triage

-Requests route by type and priority.
+Requests are routed by type and priority.
 A clear tag taxonomy and macros standardize intake so first responses land fast and handoffs are clean.
 Breaches and VIPs surface automatically; edge cases enter an exceptions queue with an owner and a fix-by date.

 02